 I frequently hear questions like “Is Medellín safe?”, “Is Bogotá safe?”, “Aren’t you scared living there?”, “What is the chance I will be kidnapped when I visit?”

 In this article, we look at some up-to-date Bogotá crime statistics and 20 recommended expat safety tips.
 Crime and safety is a major concern of expats and was included in our list of 12 downsides to living in Bogotá.

 Everyone’s experiences and perceptions about security and safety differ.
 Obviously if you or a family member or close friend have been victim of a crime your perceptions about security and safety will be different than someone that hasn’t experienced a problem.

 We previously looked at security in Medellín and also looked at the safest neighborhoods in Medellín.
+In addition, we looked at safety in Cartagena and safety in Cali.
 And several Medellin Guru readers asked about safety in Bogotá so we now look at the crime rates and safety in Bogotá.
 Also, we previously compared Medellín vs Bogotá as a place to live.

 Note the above photos of Colombian police are by the National Police of Colombia.

 Nothing demonstrates the remarkable turnaround in the security situation in Bogotá more than looking at the historical homicide statistics